 - Thesis-based and course-based programs

-- 12 months to 2 years to complete
+- Thesis based program takes 2 years to complete

 - January, May, September intake for thesis-based program / September intake for course-based program